 7 Surprising Uses for Tequila

-Anyone who has experienced the painful aftermath of a date with too many margaritas (on, say, May 6) has likely wondered, “What is in this stuff?”
-While many spirits are useful for activities beyond swilling (vodka, for example, is a great stain and odor remover), tequila holds some particularly magical powers.
-Not all of them bad.
+Happy National Tequila Day!
+While you could celebrate by doing some shots, you could also skip the hangover by unlocking one of tequila's amazing abilities outside of a glass.
+Many spirits are useful for activities beyond sipping (vodka, for example, is a great stain and odor remover), but tequila holds some particularly magical powers.
 Here are seven of them.

 1. SYNTHETIC BAUBLE

 In 2008, a team of scientists in Mexico discovered that when the heated vapor from an 80-proof tequila blanco was combined with a silicon or stainless steel substrate, it resulted in the formation of diamond films.
 These films can be used in commercial applications, such as electrical insulators, or to create one big fake diamond.
 Who knew that spending $50 on a bottle of Don Julio was such a wise investment?